8270647/elk-pfsense/README.md

 - Copy the contents of the /conf.d folder to your local logstash installation path (e.g. /etc/logstash/conf.d)
 - Copy the contents of the /patterns folder to your local logstash installation path (e.g. /etc/logstash/patterns)
 - Import the visualization templates into your local Kibana installation
+- Create your desired Kibana dashboard from the imported visualization(s)

 # Patterns